Christmas & Holiday Festive Favourites and Where to Find Them

 Serving: 1tart | Calories: 106kcal | Carbohydrates: 8.2g | Protein: 4.4g | Fat: 6.4g

-The key is to enjoy a few indulgences without going overboard.
+The key to a healthy festive season is to enjoy a few indulgences without going overboard.
 You just have to decide for yourself what you’ll compromise on – there’s no point copying anyone else or trying to follow a plan because “it’s the right thing to do” – that’s a surefire recipe for disaster.

 Be honest with yourself about what you really can’t or won’t compromise on and work backwards from there.